tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 Type name[size];
 ```

-Where type is the element type, name is the array name, and size, is an integer representing the number of elements.
+Where _type_ is the element type, _name_ is the array name, and _size_ is an integer representing the number of elements.

 EX.
 Int intArray[10];